miguelvc6/mvazquez.github.io/blog/posts/2024-11-29-reasoning-and-action-agents/content.md

 <p style="text-align:center; font-style: italic;">Database schema.</p>

+The diagram above illustrates the structure of our SQLite database, showcasing the relationships between the `AGENTS`, `CUSTOMER`, and `ORDERS` tables.
+This simple schema allows our agent to interact with real data, perform queries, and answer questions that involve retrieving and processing information from these tables.

+By giving the agent access to this database, we enable it to handle more complex tasks such as calculating sales figures, analyzing customer behavior, or summarizing order details.
+This setup provides a practical context for demonstrating how the agent uses tools to interact with external data sources.

 ## Tools

 To interact with the database I will give the agent the capability to list all the tables, to get the schema of a table and to execute SQL queries and return the results.
 For the calculator I will give it the capability to perform arithmetic operations with the eval function.
-A more sophisticated calculator could be implemented using the [sympy](https://www.sympy.org/en/index.html) library for symbolic mathematics.
 A simple implementation of the tools is the following:

 ```python
 import sqlite3